Table of Contents:

 The problem is that some nation-states do not like watching people take their assets out of their jurisdiction and so act within their self-interest to ensure this does not happen but forcing compliance amongst offshore financial centres or risk being blacklisted or faced with trade barriers.

-This seems to be the current state of banking and corporate industry, as is continually changing due to the global environment, so be sure to check with local laws and have a knowledgeable tax consultant and service provider who can give you up-do-date information.
+This seems to be the current state of banking and corporate industry, as is continually changing due to the global environment, so be sure to check with local laws and have a knowledgeable tax consultant and service provider who can give you up-to-date information.

 While there are a number of International Trusts available for persons looking for asset protection.

 We have limited ourselves to providing offshore trusts only in jurisdictions that have a reputation that precedes them with corporate legislation that is time tested and has proved to be effective against lawsuits, creditors, and legal harassment of all kinds.

 For those reasons there are a few Non-Resident Trusts that we can stand-by, there are three offshore trusts which are often regarded as the best offshore trust jurisdictions in the world.

 The Cook Islands Trust has some of the world's toughest asset protection legislation has given this country a name for itself.
 Many barriers to prevent from claims being pursued.
 Local courts do not acknowledge foreign claims and there are fixed time limits from pursuing claims.

-A Belize Trust is one of the worlds most popular International Trusts formations that offer flexibly arrangement, strong asset protection clauses, as well as tax reduction possibilities and as well as strong confidentiality.
+A Belize Trust is one of the world's most popular International Trusts formations that offer flexible arrangement, strong asset protection clauses, as well as tax reduction possibilities as well as strong confidentiality clauses.